The Duffer Brothers

-Matt Duffer and Ross Duffer (born February 15, 1984), often credited as the Duffer Brothers, are American film and television writers, directors, and producers.
-They are best known as the creators, directors and executive producers of the hit Netflix science fiction horror drama series Stranger Things.
-They also wrote and directed the 2015 psychological horror film Hidden, and wrote and produced episodes for the Fox mystery-science fiction series Wayward Pines.
+Matt Duffer and Ross Duffer (born February 15, 1984), often credited as the Duffer Brothers, are both American filmmakers and television show makers.
+The brothers are identical twins and work on all their projects as a pair.
+They are best known as the creators, directors, and executive producers of the Netflix science fiction horror series Stranger Things (2016–2025), and have also written and directed the horror film Hidden (2015) and written and produced episodes of the Fox science fiction series Wayward Pines (2015–2016).
+The Duffer Brothers founded the production company Upside Down Pictures, which is in an overall deal with Netflix.

-They are identical twin brothers and have had a close relationship since childhood.
-They work on all their projects as a pair.

 Career

+Early career

-After the brothers had written and directed several short films, their script for the post-apocalyptic horror film Hidden was acquired by Warner Bros.
+After the brothers had written and directed several short films, they wrote a script titled "Origin", which gained them an agent, and their script for the post-apocalyptic horror film Hidden was acquired by Warner Bros.
 Pictures in 2011.
-The brothers would go on to direct the film Hidden, which was released in 2015.
-Next the Duffer brothers were hired as writers/producers for the Fox television series Wayward Pines.
+The brothers directed Hidden, which was released in 2015.
+Next they were hired as writers and producers for the Fox television series Wayward Pines.
+As of 2024, they were also the executive producers of a Netflix show called The Boroughs, described as a supernatural drama set in a retirement community in the New Mexico desert.